gbdrummer/symbiocss/05 - Building Reusable Components.md

 This structure creates perfect internal scoping for this component.
 It is deceptively powerful; In a larger component with additional HTML tags inside, it allows us to add many different modifiers to the top-level tag and then target elements inside based on it's context.
 It also allows us to freely add or remove components from our stylesheet without any conflicts whatsoever.

+As the CSS specification develops, this approach will continue to work well moving forward.
+[CSS Nesting Module Level 3](http://tabatkins.github.io/specs/css-nesting/) will allow you to take advantage of nesting without the need for a CSS preprocessor.

 <!--